DoDAO-io/chatgpt-prompts/new-question-prompt.md

 - content is the question
 - hint is constant as 'NoHint'
 - explanation field includes the explanation for the correct choice
-- answerKeys includes the currect choice
+- answerKeys includes the "key" field corresponding to the correct choice.
+The choices are present in the choices field that is explained below.
 - subTopics is empty array
 - difficultyLevel is Medium
-- choices has two fields. content is the content of the choice and a random for character string goes in key.
-The key corresponding to the correct choice goes in answerKeys
+- choices has two fields. "content" field is the content of the choice and a random character from A,B,C,D goes into the "key" Field.
+The key corresponding to the correct choice goes in "answerKeys" field.
+Make sure the correct choice is random for every question.

 Output the questions in yaml format and write all the yaml in "markdown code" so that its nicely formatted